Defunctionalize/schemagic/README.rst

       ...
     ValueError: invalid literal for int() with base 10: 'hello'

-The error you see here (customizeable) is the error you get when you try to call
+The error you see here (customizeable) is the error you get when you try to call:

 .. code-block:: python